vadosnaprimer/pspkvm/Readme.txt

 	4) After selected, the jad/jar will be automatically installed and run.
 You can choose the installed application from AMS next time you want to run.

 - Input text:
-	You can't use Qwerty input method on PSP since it's lack of standard keyboard, but there's still other input methods available.
-In any text input sence, you can popup the menu by Right Soft-button, and change to another input method.
-I'd suggest to use "abc" to input alphabetics, just like you've done on your phone, input english characters by 0~9,#,* keypad.
+	The PSP lacks a standard keyboard, but there are other input methods available.
+In any text input context, you can popup the menu by pressing Right Soft-button, and change to another input method.
+I'd suggest to use "abc" to input alphabetics, just like you've done on your phone, input English characters by 0~9,#,* keypad.

 - Key map:
-	By default, the key assignment is blow:
+	By default, the key assignment is below:
 	NUM0: Cross
 	NUM1: Square
 	NUM2: UP